azevedolab/sandres/README.md

 <P>Then you enter in the IDLE prompt:
 <P><I>>>>import sklearn</P>
 <P>>>>print(sklearn.__version__)</I></P>
-You should get the following message: 1.0.2
+You should get the following message: 1.0.2 .
 To exit the Python IDLE shell, you type:
 <P><I>>>>quit()</I></P>
 If you have version 1.0.2, it is fine.
 Go to the following step.
-Otherwise, you need to uninstall the current version.
+Otherwise, you need to uninstall the current version and install version 1.0.2.
 <P>You open a terminal and type the following commands:
 <P><I>python3 -m pip uninstall scikit-learn</I></P>
 <I>python3 -m pip install scikit-learn==1.0.2</I></P>